-Several classes are taught in collaboration with the Field & Fork Program in a variety of different disciplines.
-Below is a list of classes held at the Field & Fork Farm and Gardens.
-In addition, the program hosts several classes that are designed to provide students with hands-on exploration of the food system.
-For more information about current class offerings, visit our Facebook page, visit the faculty fellows page and sign up for our emails.
+Below is a list of interdisciplinary classes developed within the Field & Fork Farm and Gardens.
+In addition, the program hosts many classes across UF that are designed to provide students with hands-on exploration of the food system.
+For more information about current class offerings, visit our Facebook page.

 ALS 3030C – Urban Agriculture, 3 credits